-According to the U.S. Bureau of Labor Statistics, automotive service technicians and mechanics were projected to see a 5% increase in employment opportunities from 2014-2024.
-The median annual wages for these workers were $37,850 in May 2015.
+According to the U.S. Bureau of Labor Statistics, automotive service technicians and mechanics were projected to have little or no change (-1%) in employment opportunities from 2018-2028.
+The median annual wages for these workers were $40,710 in May 2018.

 Certification may not be required for a career in this field, but many mechanics and technicians voluntarily earn certification to prove their competency in specific areas of repair.
 The National Institute for Automotive Service Excellence (ASE) offers a number of certifications for professionals (www.ase.com).
 ASE certifications include collision repair, automobile service and underbody specialist.
 Certification candidates must pass an examination based on their specialty and have a specific amount of work experience.